 Egyptians were often put at the very bottom of many Greek or Roman ethnic hierarchies (their worship of animals is highlighted), so these narratives seem to be an attempt to position Judeans very low as well.
 Although Josephos’ response is not the main focus in this post (see the post on his Judean perspective [link]), it is worth pointing out that one of his main purposes in Against Apion is to refute the notion that Judeans are a derivative people, a mere sub-group of inferior, diseased Egyptians.

 Source of the translation: H.S.J.
-Thackeray, Josephus: The Life.
-Against Apion, LCL (Cambridge, MA: Harvard University Press, 1926), public domain, modernized and thoroughly adapted and revised by Harland based on the Greek.
+Thackeray and R. Marcus, Josephus, volumes 1-7; LCL (Cambridge, MA: HUP, 1926-43), public domain (Thackeray passed away in 1930, Marcus passed away in 1956, and copyright not renewed), modernized and thoroughly adapted and revised by Harland based on the Greek.

 [Manetho on the departure of Judeans from Egypt]